About Grand Mesa Nordic Council

-The Grand Mesa Nordic Council (GMNC) is a community-supported, nonprofit organization formed in 1990, dedicated to promoting fun, safe, diversified skiing experiences on the Grand Mesa for skiers of all ages and abilities.
+The Grand Mesa Nordic Council (GMNC) is a community-supported, nonprofit organization formed in 1990, dedicated to promoting fun, safe, cross country skiing experiences on the Grand Mesa for skiers of all ages and abilities.
 We operate under a USFS special use permit in the Grand Mesa National Forest.